Administrator

 HI,

+I just wonder 1.
+How did you identify the MIDI block?
 2. I understand you mentioned running some masks.
 But my question is how could you tell it is the masked data or the real MIDI data?
+3. Is it a particular data structure for the MIDI data?
+Thanks |

 |